-- 23. In applying the requirements of paragraph 21, with respect to significant assumptions, the auditor's further audit procedures should address the following: - a.
+- a.
 Whether the significant assumptions are appropriate in the context of the applicable financial reporting framework and, if applicable, changes from prior periods are appropriate (Ref: par.
-A96 and A103-A104) - b.
+A95 and A102-A103) - b.
 Whether judgments made in selecting the significant assumptions give rise to indicators of possible management bias (Ref: par.
-A97) - c.
+A96) - c.
 Whether the significant assumptions are consistent with each other and with those used in other accounting estimates, or with related assumptions used in other areas of the entity's business activities, based on the auditor's knowledge obtained in the audit (Ref: par.
-A105) - d.
+A104) - d.
 When applicable, whether management has the intent to carry out specific courses of action and has the ability to do so (Ref: par.
-A106)
+A105)